boes-matt/slide-puzzle/README.md

 This program is an implementation of the classic slide number puzzle.

-Copyright (C) 2012 Matt Boes.
+Copyright &#169; 2012 Matt Boes.
 All rights reserved.

 SlidePuzzle project structure
 -----------------------------